BlueAgent/Kittify/README.md

 This mod tweaks various things that my friends and I wanted to.

+There are no configs right now but might add them or just make the project open source at some point.

 ## Mob Changes
 ### Villager Protection
 Prevents villagers from being targeted by powerful mobs